EvelynCamacho/example/docs.md

 - Wildlife
 - Pets

 But you can use it if you are an adult!
-Price below.
+Instructions below.

+Instructions to use the toothbrush:
+1. Turn on the toothbrush using the green button
+2. Place in your mouth